 Then you to can say your a Dementia Friend and what's more you will understand dementia a little bit better.

-Our coffee and sign group meets every Monday at the local Evangelical Church in Bottle Cumbria
+Our sign choir group meets every Tuesday at

 "The Unlikely Dancer" by Hazel Rea Minnick

 Janet's work with disabilities and dementia in particular (through JLC Dance ) has been recognised and written about in a book " The Unlikely Dancer" by Hazel Rae Minnick